Subchapter B. DAMS AND RESERVOIRS

 OPERATION, MAINTENANCE AND EMERGENCIES

-(a) In addition to the requirements of § § 105.51—105.54 (relating to operation, maintenance and inspection), the permittee or owner of a dam or reservoir shall follow the method and schedule of operation of the dam or reservoir, including the emergency action plan if required by § 105.134 (relating to emergency action plan), as approved by the Department and shall implement a plan approved by the Department for permanent monitoring of performance by instrument installation in the dam.
+(a) In addition to the requirements of § § 105.51—105.54 (relating to operation, maintenance and inspection), the permittee or owner of a dam shall follow the operation and maintenance manual for the dam, and the emergency action plan if required under § 105.134 (relating to EAP), as approved by the Department and shall implement a monitoring plan as required under § 105.81(a)(4) (relating to permit applications for construction and modification of dams and reservoirs).

 (c) The permittee or owner of a dam or reservoir shall operate and maintain the dam in accordance with the authorized plans and specifications.
-Normal repairs and maintenance of the dam and the reservoir’s design storage capacity will not require further authorization except as provided in § 105.122 (relating to drawdown of impounded waters).
+Routine maintenance of the dam and the reservoir’s design storage capacity will not require further authorization under this chapter except as provided in § 105.122 (relating to drawdown of impounded waters).

 Authority